ClusterHQ/flocker/docs/indepth/installation.rst

 .. note:: The following commands all need to be run as root on the machine where ``clusterhq-flocker-node`` will be running.

-Flocker requires ``zfs`` which in turn requires the ``kernel-devel`` package to be installed.
-Before installing ``clusterhq-flocker-node``, you need to install a version of the ``kernel-devel`` package that matches the currently running kernel.
-Here is a short script to help you install the correct ``kernel-devel`` package.
-Copy and paste it into a root console on the target node:

-.. task:: install_kernel_devel
-   :prompt: [root@fedora]#

-.. note:: On some Fedora installations, you may find that the correct ``kernel-devel`` package is already installed.

 Now install the ``clusterhq-flocker-node`` package.
 To install ``clusterhq-flocker-node`` on Fedora 20 you must install the RPM provided by the ClusterHQ repository.
-You must also install the ZFS package repository.
 The following commands will install the two repositories and the ``clusterhq-flocker-node`` package.
 Paste them into a root console on the target node: